Mac6777/Flux-Authorization-Web/README.md

 # **Flux Authorization Web**

 Flux Web allows you to log in with your Discord account to connect to the Flux.dev API.
-Created by aidaspat, and **improved A lot** by Omen 📦
+Created by aidaspat, and **improved A lot** by Mac 📦

 # **What You Need to Do**